-Candidates seeking an endorsement for licensure through the Division of Education at Pfeiffer University must meet ALL of the requirements for the appropriate license (as specified by the North Carolina Department of Public Instruction) in effect at the time of program completion.
+Candidates seeking an endorsement for licensure through the Division of Education at Pfeiffer University must meet ALL of the requirements for the appropriate license (as specified by the North Carolina Department of Public Instruction and the Division of Education at Pfeiffer) in effect at the time of program completion.
 Candidates seeking an advanced ("M") level licensure endorsement must have met ALL of the requirements for the initial level license, including any testing requirements, before Pfeiffer University's Licensure Officer can make a recommendation for the license being sought.

-Phase I (25 SH):
+CURRICULUM REQUIREMENTS Licensure Phase I (25 SH):